parsaiej/parsaiej.github.io/content/about.md

 - I have an interest in physically based shading, parallel algorithms, visual effects, and technical art.

-- I am currently a Senior Graphics Engineer at Unity Technologies, working on the High-Definition Render Pipeline.
+- I am currently a Staff Graphics Engineer at Unity Technologies.

 - What I love about real-time computer graphics is how it forces us to reconcile our observations of light, materials, and geometry with tight hardware constraints; resulting in clever ideas, and great engineering.